 2020 is almost over (thank god) and the silver lining is that 2021 is full of possibilities to create a more sustainable world.
 It’s encouraging to see so many people move to more eco-friendly lifestyle options this year, despite the circumstances, and reducing plastic is the #1 way people are actively taking steps towards a safe and cleaner environment.
-However, sometimes it’s hard to find the right brands and products to buy, so we’ve broken down some of the plastic-free must-swaps for the year ahead.
+However, sometimes it’s hard to find the right brands and products to buy, so we’ve broken down some of the plastic-free must-swaps that'll reduce your plastic footprint.

 The fact that we’re only just realising how bad cotton ear buds are for the environment is absolutely crazy.
 To give you a bit of background, the innocent-looking cotton earbud that you use only once and then chuck is pretty awful for the environment and all just to scoop out a bit of earwax that one time!
 They contribute to ocean pollution, fossil fuel demand, land use, water use…

 Ocean pollution, in particular, is no joke.
 8 million metric tons of plastic are dumped into the ocean every single year.
 To break it down, that's like dumping a full rubbish truck of plastic into the ocean every single minute.
 This is why earbuds are having their moment as the next great plastic swap.
-There are a few companies out there who have great plastic-free earbuds including: Last Object and Ocean Saver.
+Last Object have great plastic-free earbuds.

 Someone recently told us “sponges are the new straws” and, boy, were they right.
 Did you know that there is so much microplastic in your standard kitchen sponge and microfibre cloth?
 Many of our everyday sponges (you know, those neon yellow/green ones?) are made from polyurethane, a petroleum-based ingredient.
 So, those innocent looking sponges on the side of your sink are actually made from virgin oil-based plastics, yuck!
 Not only that, many sponges are treated with triclosan (a pesticide) to make them anti-bacterial.
 That’s a lot of toxic and plastic waste going into incinerators and landfills.
 However, there are awesome natural and plastic-free alternatives to yucky plastic sponges and they are often made from loofah (a crazy cucumber shaped plant).
 You can grab some plastic-free and 100% compostable sponges by heading to our shop right here on Seep.